AR8Stefan/StreetFoodsV2/README.md

-#StreetFoods
+# StreetFoods

 #### [Go to Heroku App](https://streetfoodsv2.herokuapp.com/) - Reccomended for mobile.

-#ABOUT STREET FOODS
+# ABOUT STREET FOODS

 The idea behind the StreetFoods Project is about food trucks that are tracked around Los Angeles.
-You open the web app on your phone or desktop and you can see where the trucks are located, you can then pick a truck and order your food and then go to the truck to pay and pick up your food without waiting in line.
+You open the web app on your mobile phone or smart device and you can see where the trucks are located, you can then pick a truck and order your food and then go to the truck to pay and pick up your food without waiting in line.

 ### Personal Challenges, Enjoyment and Personal Reflection.